 The Saas Valley, with Grund at its centre, is situated on the Italian border and has traditionally been an important trade route.
 The settlements now boast the international ski resorts of Saas Fee and Zermatt.
 This option provides an introduction to the surrounding landscape and the history of the area.
 It gives pupils an opportunity to soak up the awe and wonder of their surroundings.

 The Aletsch Glacier

 The longest glacier in Europe, the Aletsch forms part of the largest continuously glaciated area in the Alps.
 The glacier and the surrounding area is a UNESCO World Heritage Site.
 From a number of vantage points above the village of Riederalp, the Aletsch stretches into the distance.
-Your Field Studies Guide will assist your pupils to identify the numerous landscape features and processes here.
+Your Field Studies Guide will assist your students to identify the numerous landscape features and processes here.
 The best glacier viewpoints can be accessed by return cable car.

 Making full use of the steep U-shape valley sides, Brigerbad boasts the longest water slide in Europe and offers everything you could wish for from hot pools to Olympic size pools.
-A lifeguarded, school-friendly venue.
+A lifeguarded, group-friendly venue.